ahamanowicz/METAL-Z/README.md

 **NOTEBOOKS**

 Many functions used in the notebooks come from Julia's repository spectro (which I have downloaded and might not have the newest version – check compatibility) or my repo spec_utils_alex, both included here.
 Notebooks can be found in the NOTEBOOKS directory.

+**METAL-Z full analysis for the paper-profile fit.ipynb**

+Main notebook containing analysis of the results of METAL-Z measurements.
+Depletion measurements in this notebook are based on the profile fitting, exactly as in the paper.
+To run, this notebook requires custom repositories (all included in /REPOS/): depletion_utils_alex, CogFunctions, spectro, spec_utils_alex, and data tables: line_list, METAL-Z_res_PF, reference_abundances, metal-fe-s, dep_MW, dep-nh-MW and depletions results from METAL for LMC, SMC and MW.

+1. Contains all information about galaxies (velocities, redshifts) and lines used in the project.
+2. Scales the abundances of alpha and Fe peak elements from known stellar abundances in IC 1613 and Sextans A
+3. Calculates depletions from provided column densities
+4. Create all plots and tables (in Latex form) for the paper

+Create figures for the paper (all in Box folder METALZ/FIGURES)
+a) Relation between d(Fe) and d(S): provides the plot (plot METAL relations for comparison,  requires metal-fe-s.txt)
+b) N(SII) - N(H)
+c) Fe and S depletions relation with N(H).
+Requires fit coefficients calculated in Bayesian errors of the log(NH)-d(X).ipynb (here hardcoded).
+Plots METAL data points (requires metal measurements files).
+No fit for depletions of S. d)

 **METAL-Z-line-measurements.ipynb**
 1.	**HI fitting for all sightlines** requires: SII continuum windows to measure velocity components ( sightline_sii_windows.dat, in km/s, centered on MW), continuum fit windows file (sightline_lyman_alpha_windows.dat, in km/s  centered on MW), and windows for Ly-alpha winds fitting (sightline_lyman_alpha_fit_windows.dat, in restframe A (Angstorm)).
 Additional codes to help visualize and choose the windows: plot_line_vel.py, plot_line_vel_HI.py.
 Continuum widow files can be found in the HI-FIT folder